- Popular Searches

 In my classes, students can expect: To create and problem-solve.
 “In the beginning God created,” and a key way we learn is by doing.
 Sometimes we run into issues that don’t have a clear solution and rather than having “all the answers,” I expect students to grapple with and think through problems.

 My best advice to a new student in my program is: To own your learning as a teacher.
 Truthfully a solid teacher never outgrows their “student” roots.
 We are blessed with not being omniscient – a key difference between who God is and who we are.
-Apply yourself and you’ll enter the classroom as an engineer of incredible learning experiences, an architect for helping children grow in mind, body, soul, and spirit.
+Apply yourself and you’ll enter the classroom as an engineer of incredible learning experiences, and an architect for helping children grow in mind, body, soul, and spirit.

 Because of my influence, I most want my students to become: People who share the gospel by how they teach and work and live.
 I want students to discover, recognize, and embrace the talents and gifts they’ve been given by God – and use them for his glory in helping God put his family back together again.